Free legal advice

 Advice for student or staff members at LJMU

 Anyone in our LJMU community is welcome to ask us for help, in total confidence.
-However, please note that if you are in dispute with a person(s) who is/are a staff member or student of our University, or with LJMU as an institution (e.g. you an employment/disciplinary issue), we will not be able to give you advice since this would give rise to a conflict of interest.
+However, if you are in dispute with a person(s) who is/are a staff member or student of our University, or with LJMU as an institution (for example an employment/disciplinary issue), we will not be able to give you advice since this would give rise to a conflict of interest.

 Students should be aware that the Student Advice and Wellbeing team might also be able to offer you support if a problem you are dealing with is causing you stress or anxiety.
 Find out more about student advice and wellbeing.